 Regular car maintenance is a key to make it run smoothly for long.
-It not only prevents a major fault in the time to come, but also saves you good amount of money.
-Below are our top 5 DIY car maintenance tips for every motorist.
+It not only prevents a major fault in the time to come, but also saves you good amount of money and improves the safety of your vehicle.
+Below are our top 5 DIY car maintenance tips every driver needs to know so you wouldn’t be ripped off by expensive mechanics.
 Trust me you do not need to be a professional to do these jobs.

 Every tire in your car must be inflated as recommended by your automaker.
 Make sure you inflate them before the start of every journey.
 Inspection for tread damage must also be included in your regular maintenance checklist.
 If they are worn out, make sure to replace them yourself.
 Here is a tire changing tutorial for your guidance.

 Oil is necessary for smooth functioning of car parts, because it helps decrease friction among various engine parts.
 You have to change oil every 5,000 miles (this figure depends on the type of engine oil you use, therefore consult the owner manual).
 Before we direct you on how to change engine oil, here’s a friendly advice.
 Do not do it straight after a long journey as the oil would be very hot.
 Give the engine a little rest to breathe.
 Watch this video tutorial.